Halloween Facts and Activities

 The halloween trick element of the practice seems to be very modern, and probably in the 1930s in the United States, although exactly where, is unknown for certain.
 Even how it started is also rather a mystery, although it seems it may have begun when children were refused treats in the years of the Great Depression, and some decided to take their revenge by playing tricks on the householders.
 These were however, harmless fun tricks like spraying a little water, or going back after the door had been shut, knocking on the door or ringing the bell and running away.
 Unfortunately in some places these tricks have become nothing short of vandalism, and in the UK these days, the police regularly issue warnings before Halloween that anyone caught vandalising would be dealt with severely, with the full force of the law.

 As kids and parents take to the streets for Halloween trick-or-treating, Halloween safety becomes the primary concern.
-According to the U.S. Census Bureau, an estimated 36.1 million children (ages 5-13) hit the streets in 2006 (down from 41 million in 2002) looking to calm their sweet tooth strapped with their best costumes for Halloween.
+According to the, an estimated 41.1 million children (ages 5-14) hit the streets in 2012 looking to calm their sweet tooth strapped with their best costumes for Halloween.

 It's rather sad that in today's world, the fun element of Halloween activities seem to have disappeared in some places.
 Not only in North America but in most countries, parents nearly always feel compelled to accompany their children, who might otherwise not be safe.
 Who can blame them, for today we read far too often of crimes where young children are the victim?
 Whether these crimes actually are more common or whether our media now reports it more, is a moot point, but who would want to take the chance?